![]() |

 variables that you're uncertain about.
 Then you don't have to declare

-and you will have proper default values
+the function varargs and you will have proper default values

 in the unused argument variables as well.